FlowFuse/helm/helm/flowforge/README.md

  - `forge.customHostname.enabled` activates the custom hostname feature (default `false`)
  - `forge.customHostname.certManagerIssuer` name of CertManager ClusterIssuer to use to request HTTPS certificates for custom hostnames (default is not set)
+ - `forge.customHostname.ingressClass` name of the IngressClass to use for exposing the custom hostname (default is not set)

  ### Rate Limiting